Forrest Hall

-Forrest Hall (October 29, 1921 – February 14, 2001) was an American football running back and return specialist who played in the American Football League.
+Forrest Hall (October 29, 1921 – February 14, 2001) was an American football running back and return specialist who played in the All-America Football Conference (AAFC) for the San Francisco Forty-Niners and American Football League (AFL) for the Erie Vets.
 He played college football at San Francisco.

 College career

 Hall originally attended Duquesne University on a basketball scholarship.
 He played both basketball and football for two seasons before joining the Army Air Force during World War Two.
 In 1942, he rushed for a 60-yard touchdown to beat Villanova in a 6–0 upset victory.
 Hall played football for the Fourth Air Force's football team and eventually went to the East-West Shrine Game as the branch's representative.
 After the war, Hall enrolled at the University of San Francisco using the GI Bill and joined the San Francisco Dons football team.
 In his first season with the team, Hall set an NCAA record with 36.2 yards per kickoff return and was named All-Pacific Coast by the Associated Press.